flaggo/pydu/docs/environ.rst

     Preserves the previous environment variable (if available) and recovers when exiting the context manager.

+    If given variable_name=None, it means removing the variable from environment temporarily.

     >>> from pydu.environ import environ
     >>> with environ(a='a'):
     ...     print(os.environ['a'])